 Speaking of cheap and easy, this paper puppet idea is simple but really cute!
 I like the idea of not having to make a store run for any supplies.
 You could make these from construction paper or printer paper that is colored in with markers.

-I like the dragons, but you could make all sorts of animals or characters using the same concept.
+I like dragons, but you could make all sorts of animals or characters using the same concept.
 You can also check out some dragon-breathing crafts in my post about interventions for anger.

 From Mas and Pas